-Software 4 years Intellectual property 4 years
+Software 4 years

 Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually, either individually or at the cash-generating unit level.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.